traefik/traefik/docs/content/user-guides/cert-manager.md

 ## Troubleshooting

-There are multiples sources available to investigate when using Cert Manager:
+There are multiples sources available to investigate when using cert-manager:

 1. Kubernetes events in `Certificate` and `CertificateRequest` resources
-2. Cert-Manager logs
+2. cert-manager logs
-3. Dashboard and/or logs of Traefik Proxy
+3. Dashboard and/or (debug) logs of Traefik Proxy

+cert-manager documentation provides a [detailed guide](https://cert-manager.io/docs/troubleshooting/) on how to troubleshoot a certificate request.

 {!traefik-for-business-applications.md!}